3rd Floor Rooms 311 - 329

 Chemistry Computer Lab

 Location: SCI 331

 Phone: (949) 582-4955

 For clearing chemistry prerequisites, select the "Clearing Prerequisites" tab to the right (or, below on your phone).

-Chemistry Challenge Exam Not Offered for the 2020-2021 School Year
+Chemistry Challenge Exam Not Offered for the Fall 2021 Semester

 Because of the closure of the campus due to Covid-19, the Chemistry Challenge Exam will not be available to students to attempt to place into the first semester of General Chemistry (Chem 1A) without first taking the prerequisite course, Fundamental Chemistry (Chem 3).

 Please contact the division office at 949-582-4820 or email@example.com to get more information on how to meet the Chem 3 prerequisite course using approved high school chemistry courses.

 Chemistry Department Overview